abadid/cmsc424-spring2019/project5/README.md

 In lecture, we sometimes use the words `block` and `page` interchangeably to describe a single unit of transfer from disc.
 The notion of a `block` when discussing join algorithms is different however.
 A `page` is a single unit of transfer from disc, and a  `block` is one or more `pages`.
 All uses of `block` in this project refer to this alternate definition.

-Besides when the comments tell you that you can do something in memory, everything else should be **streamed**.
-You should not hold more pages in memory at once than the given algorithm says you are allowed to.
+**Besides when the comments tell you that you can do something in memory, everything else should be streamed.
+You should not hold more pages in memory at once than the given algorithm says you are allowed to.**

 ### 1. Table Iterators

 In the `table` directory, fill in the classes `Table#RIDPageIterator` and `Table#RIDBlockIterator`.
 The tests in `TestTable` should pass once this is complete.

+*Hint:* To fill in these two iterators, you can start from reading the description of storage format and bitmap in `Table.java`.

 *Note on testing*: If you wish to write your own tests on `Table#RIDBlockIterator`, be careful with using the `Iterator<Page> block, int maxPages` constructor: you have to get a new `Iterator<Page>` if you want to recreate the iterator in the same test.